-Transaction and Integration Costs
+Transaction Costs

-Transaction and integration costs represent costs related to the acquisitions of ILG and Welk, primarily for financial advisory, legal, and other professional service fees, as well as certain tax related accruals.
-Transaction and integration costs also include charges for employee retention, severance and other termination related benefits, fees paid to change management consultants and technology-related costs related to the integration and transformation of ILG and Welk.
+Transaction costs represent costs related to the acquisitions of ILG and Welk, primarily for financial advisory, legal, and other professional service fees, as well as certain tax related accruals.
+Transaction costs also include charges for employee retention, severance and other termination related benefits, fees paid to change management consultants and technology-related costs related to the integration and transformation of ILG and Welk.